Get started with customer relationship management tools

 Planning for a smooth launch

-Rolling out a new CRM needs some planning.
-And you can start planning once you’ve picked your tool.
+The launch of a new CRM needs some planning.
+And you can start to plan once you’ve picked your tool.

 There’s lots to do before the launch.
-You’ll be looking at your data and preparing to move it to the new system.
-Your team will be learning how to use the tool, and testing it out.
+You’ll want to look at your data and prepare to move it to the new system.
+Your team will be starting to learn how to use the tool.
+They'll also be testing it out.

-Here are some key points to think about when you’re putting together your roll-out plan, including top tips for the safe migration of data.
+Here are some key points to think about when you’re putting together your roll-out plan.

 Prepare your people